 Barri Gotic Walking Tour

-This tour to goes back to the roots of the city.
+This Barri Gotic tour will goes back to the roots of the city.
 From the Romans till today, there are plenty of elements that reflect the centuries of the last 2000 years.
 Discover the incredible Cathedral and its secrets.
 Enjoy the atmosphere in Las Ramblas.
 Enjoy the mystic of Santa Maria del Mar or the Saló del Tinell, where Christopher Columbus announced the discovery of America.
 Centuries of history, where you will learn not just dates and facts but also legends and anecdotes that made Barcelona one of the most iconic cities in Europe.

 #HISTORY #ADVENTURE #SECRETS